grace-notes/website/contents/topics/life-of-christ.md

 (c) Another possible solution comes through two figures of speech, the hyperbole and the epanorthosis.

-· With the hyperbole, Christ tells His disciples they are to take nothing at all save the clothes on their back.
+&bull; With the hyperbole, Christ tells His disciples they are to take nothing at all save the clothes on their back.
 He goes to an extreme by saying ‘not even a staff.’

-· Then for the sake of clarity He goes with the correction, or epanorthosis.
+&bull; Then for the sake of clarity He goes with the correction, or epanorthosis.
 Mark’s gospel is the correction: a single staff.

 The general procedure in the villages.
 “And into whichever ever city or